JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 Until recently, I had dismissed TERM.TRAIL as unexploitable due to this inevitable upstream connection timeout.
 I later discovered that it *is* in fact exploitable against a small subset of web servers like AIOHTTP, Koa, and Actix Web, which respond __before receiving the request body__ (unless the body is explicitly read by the application code).
 Shortly after this realization, James Kettle introduced the concept of an *[early-response gadget](https://portswigger.net/research/http1-must-die#breaking-the-0.cl-deadlock)* in his [2025 HTTP desync research](https://portswigger.net/research/http1-must-die), proving that even servers like nginx and IIS exhibit early-response behavior when rubbed the right way.
 Now, I can therefore confidently state that TERM.TRAIL *is* exploitable – with the added caveat that an early-response gadget is required.

 Although Kettle's work on early-response focused on 0.CL vulnerabilities, the idea is equally applicable to our TERM.TRAIL case; if the back-end responds early, the proxy will forward the second request, allowing the smuggled request to be delivered.
-It's worth noting that unlike in 0.CL, we do not have to worry about the lengths of any request headers added by the front-end.
+It's worth noting that unlike in 0.CL, here we do not have to worry about the lengths of any request headers added by the front-end.

 ### Any more bounties...?